n-crespo/nvim-config/README.md

 ## Description

-My neovim config based on LazyVim, with added plugins, LSPs, and keymaps.
+My neovim config based on [LazyVim](lazyvim.org) (lazyvim.org), with added plugins, LSPs, and keymaps.
 If you don't understand how this works, you probably shouldn't use this configuration.
 First check out lazyvim, NvChad, or kickstart.nvim, and understand how plugins, keymaps, LSPs, and the rest of the config works.

 ## Interesting Things

-Some interesting things in this configuration are:
+My favorite things about this configuration are:

-- The entire `keymaps.lua` file (plugin specific, very much personal preference)(but some of them are _muah_)
-- Some of the `options.lua` file (not plugin specific, everyone should use these regardless of your config)
-- The plugins Rnvimr, UndoTree, LazyGit, and Mini Files are cool
-- With this config I consistently have a ~30ms startup time.
-(Edit: I used to, then I made my theme look nice and started caring a lot less)
-- The "NEOVIM" text on the startup screen took way too long to get working, but it looks sick (uses plugin called Alpha)
-- Lualine now shows 12-hour time (_\'murica_)
-- I use the onedarkpro theme with some much needed modifications (in init.lua)
+- the onedarpro theme that I slighly changed
+- the Rnvimr plugin
+- the markdown table plugin
+- the headlines.nvim plugin
-- the vim-table-mode plugin is awesome
+- the mini-files plugin
-- check recent commits for other cool stuff I found
+- The mini.ai plugin
+- The **functional** LSPs/formatters set up for Java, C++, Markdown, and R-Markdown

 > **Note**: many of the plugins I use are not visible in lua/plugins/ because I
 > use the lazyvim configuration which comes with lots of plugins.
 You can see